PyPysics/Maths/README.md

 # Maths
-Techniques and codes to solve range of differential equations
+Techniques and codes to solve different kinds of differential equations